 If your clematis is healthy and growing but does not have flowers, it could be an issue with the soil, specifically a nitrogen imbalance.

-Check the label on your fertilizer.
+If that’s you, check the label on your fertilizer.

 Excessive nitrogen may be the problem with your non-flowering clematis because this nutrient stimulates leafy green growth, sometimes at the expense of flowering.